markculley/csvtoany/README.md

 # csvtoany
 Reads a csv file and exports it as a JSON.

+## Repo
+Didn't get a proper .gitignore in place before committing.

 ## Setup
 csvtoany depends on two externals libraries: